sureshbathala01/Primary-Vagrant/README.md

     *Note: If you download it with the GitHub links you will not get the submodules and you'll wind up with a provisioning error.

-1. In a command prompt, change into the new directory with `cd PV`
+1. Change into the new directory with `cd PV`

 1. Start the Vagrant environment with `vagrant up`
 	- Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
-	- Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.
+	- Pay attention during execution as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.

 ### Preconfigured Sites